PaulinaCoding/Tweeter/README.md

 # Tweeter App

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a simple Twitter clone app single Page App (SPA) build with HTML, CSS, JS, Jquery and AJAX on the client-side, and Node, Express and MongoDB on the server-side.

 ## Getting Started